jahan-addison/minta/README.md

 # Minta
-> Simple, effective, pattern matcher.
+> Simple, effective, functional pattern matcher.

 ## What is pattern matching?